Yeast Infections During Pregnancy | Complications of Untreated Infection

 It may take up to two weeks to fully get rid of a yeast infection, but the uncomfortable symptoms may subside within the first few days.
 After the infection has cleared, it may be beneficial to use a starch-free drying powder to prevent another infection.

-That said, if the infection gains steam and travels through the vagina or blood, there is a risk, albeit low, of complications.
+That said, if a persistent yeast infection during pregnancy gains steam and travels through the vagina or blood, there is a risk, albeit low, of complications.
 It can in rare cases cause chorioamnionitis, prematurity, endometriosis, and neonatal sepsis.

 - Wear loose, breathable cotton underwear.